 A comparative study of government and politics in Central and Eastern Europe during communist and post-communist times.
 Topics include parties and elections, political representation, opposition and dissent, political police and citizen surveillance, nationalism and ethnic conflict, the cult of personality and political succession.
-Prerequisite: PSCI 210(211, 212) recommended.
+Prerequisite: PSCI 211, 212 or 210 recommended.
 Three credits.
-Not offered 2010-2011.

-362 Contemporary China
+Contemporary China

-A study of the origins and development of the gradual but revolutionary political and economic reforms in China since 1978, with emphasis on the changing roles of the Communist Party, the central bureaucracy and local governments, the military, the emerging entrepreneurial class, and the 80 million members of the overseas Chinese community.
+This course examines the domestic politics and foreign policy of a dynamic, rising power.
+From its birth in 1949, the People's Republic of China will be examined with emphasis on the changing roles of the Communist Party, the central bureaucracy, local governments, the military, the emerging business class and the overseas Chinese community.
 Prerequisite: PSCI 250 recommended.
 Three credits.
-Not offered 2010-2011.
+Offered in alternate years; not offered 2014-2015.